Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 An accidental self-borrowing?
 Or a conscious musical reinforcement of conjoined ideas across the weeks?

-There is a reason for dwelling upon this first aria because it is the key to the whole work.
+It is worth dwelling upon this first aria because it is the key to the whole work.
 This is not always the case; it may be the chorale that determines, or even dominates the structure and mood of the cantata; sometimes it is a late aria and frequently an opening chorus.
-But here there is a case for arguing that the setting of Christ's opening words is the force that musically drives the remainder of the cantata.
+But here there is a case for arguing that the setting of Christ's opening words is the force that drives the remainder of the cantata.

 Bach never wanders aimlessly, but Schweitzer does perhaps, have a point in that there is a lesser sense of 'rooted certainty' implied in this flowing line than is suggested by the melodic contours of the tenor and continuo.